Ah, the day after Christmas.

 She sneers – but you are well-schooled in the art of enduring sneers.

-You admit it is.
+You admit it was.

 She says nothing but her sneer says, “you ungrateful sot.”